Machin series: Genesis

-Arnold Machin's method was to sculpt a bas-relief in clay and moulds, which he reworked and corrected depending on what the SAC required.
-The printing essays were then done by Harrisons & Sons from photographs of the sculpture, completed with the additions and adornments by designer Machin.
+Machin's method was to sculpt a bas-relief in clay and moulds, which he reworked and corrected depending on what the SAC required.
+The printing essays were then done by Harrisons & Sons from photographs of the sculpture, completed with the additions and adornments by Machin.
 Quickly, he decided to simplify the effigy with just the Queen wearing the Diamond Diadem and its bouquets of national flower emblems, like the Wilding series.
 Yet these flowers were also dropped: Machin's design would eventually have only the Queen's profile and the value of the stamp.

 In March 1966, the Stamp Advisory Committee decided to make new photographs of the Queen available to Gentleman and Machin.
 They were taken by John Hedgecoe on the following 22 June.
 Elizabeth II selected the pictures to be given to the artists and Gentleman continued work on the "photographic alternative" to Machin's sculpture.

 During the second period of 1966, Machin replaced the tiara with the George IV State Diadem on request of the SAC, the same diadem as was previously seen on the Penny Black.
 The Queen asked for a corsage at the bottom of her sculpted neck.
 The final sculpture is a rectangle of plaster, 16 inches long and 14 inches wide.

 The last adjustments to the final plaster image and to the lighting during photography created four effigies.
 They were unveiled to philatelists on the pre-decimal stamps, the first ones issued 5 June 1967.

 Concerning the original colours, Machin encouraged the use of a clearer effigy on a single-coloured background.
 The 4 pence ("4d") was given a very dark brown, inspired by the Penny Black and requested by the Queen herself.
 But the Post Office did not fully respect Machin's views and in the first years of the series would also issue bi-coloured stamps and clear-to-dark graduated backgrounds.